ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - `busctl introspect org.bluez /org/bluez/hci0`  - show interfaces/methods/properties on object `/org/bluez/hci0`

 ## NETWORK
+- `netplan` - reads a YAML file describing network layout/config and renders it to a network script
+    - either NetworkManager or systemd-networkd instruct netplan what output format to use
+    - ubuntu16 and later use netplan
+    - yaml configs should live in `/etc/netplan/*.yaml`
+- NetworkManager vs systemd-networkd - two competing network managers
+    - NetworkManager is intended more for desktops
+- `/etc/resolv.conf` - traditional static conf file for DNS servers, often updated with DHCP client hooks
+    - for systemd use `systemd-resolved`
 - https://en.wikipedia.org/wiki/Netfilter
     - linux framework for most network related things like NAT and firewall and more
 - `iptables` - userspace bin